On U(1) Gauge Theory Transfer-Matrix in Fourier Basis: Transfer-Matrix in Fourier Basis

 both taking values in $[-\pi,\pi]$ \cite{wilson}.
-In above $a$ and $g$ are the lattice spacing parameter and the gauge coupling, respectively.
-The symmetrized Euclidean action in (\ref{1}) for pure U(1) theory in temporal gauge on a lattice with $d$ spatial dimensions is explicitly given by \cite{luscher,seiler}
+In Eq.~2 $a$ and $g$ are the lattice spacing parameter and the gauge coupling, respectively.
+The symmetrized Euclidean action in Eq.~1 for pure U(1) theory in temporal gauge on a lattice with $d$ spatial dimensions is explicitly given by \cite{luscher,seiler}